 Goal 4: Recruit a qualified and diverse student body.

 Objective 1: Each academic year, attend at least two recruitment events targeting minority student populations.
-Objective 2: At least 50% of students accepted into each cohort are minority students Objective 3: At least 50% of students accepted into each cohort are women Objective 4: At least 10% of students accepted into each cohort are from outside the U.S.
+Objective 2: At least 50% of students accepted into each cohort are minority students.
+Objective 3: At least 50% of students accepted into each cohort are women.
+Objective 4: At least 10% of students accepted into each cohort are from outside the U.S. Objective 5: At least 25% of enrolled students will have previous public health experience.

 RESEARCH: Research of the highest quality by our faculty and students is fundamental to our mission.
 Research and teaching are inextricably intertwined such that faculty does more than teach other people’s work, but actively contributor to what is taught, thought, and practiced.